-The subject parcel is a 4.7 acre (approx.) parcel, which is Lot 10 of a ten lot, 85 acre subdivision approved by the Commission in 1981 via Coastal Development Permit P-81-7701, which included construction of roads, building pads, drainage facilities, and septic systems, and included a 59 acre open space parcel dedicated for recreational use and dedication of a trail easement.
-The existing building pad was constructed as part of this underlying coastal permit and the property is accessed by way of an existing driveway off an existing shared paved access road off Cold Canyon Road constructed under the same coastal permit.
-Cold Creek, which is a designated blue line stream within an environmentally sensitive habitat area, runs along the western and northern border of the property.
-In addition, the entire parcel is located within the Cold Creek Resource Management Area, as well as portions of other designated environmentally sensitive habitat areas associated with the Cold Creek riparian corridor and a significant oak woodland habitat north and west of the building pad.
-Offsite to the west beyond Cold Creek, lies a hiking and equestrian trail, Stunt High Trail which branches off into Calabasas-Cold Creek Trail, a link of which was provided by the same underlying subdivision permit.
-Thus, the site will be visible from public recreation and scenic areas.
+The subject parcel is a 3.47-acre parcel, which is Lot 5 of a ten lot, 85 acre subdivision approved by the Commission in 1981 in Coastal Development Permit P-81-7701, which included construction of roads, building pads, drainage facilities, and septic systems, and included a 59 acre open space parcel dedicated for recreational use and dedication of a trail easement.
+The existing building pad was constructed as part of this underlying coastal permit and the property is accessed by way of an existing driveway off Cold Canyon Road constructed under the same coastal permit.